ChrisO98/Personal_Expenses_App/README.md

 personal_expenses_app

-A new Flutter project using the coding laguage Dart to develope an Android application for personal expenses.
+A new Flutter project using the coding language Dart to develop an Android application for personal expenses.
-This application does not save your expenses to storage device as this was a learning experience.
+This application does not save your expenses to the storage device as this was a learning experience.

-Used Visual Studio Code to develope the application and debugg onto my andriod phone.
+Used Visual Studio Code to develop the application and debug onto my android phone.

-You can use an emulater from Android Studio select the Pixel 2 API 28 with system imgae Pie 9.0
+You can use an emulator from Android Studio select the Pixel 2 API 28 with system image Pie 9.0